trocafone/laika/README.md

  - timezone: string of timezone to use.
 By default all the dates will be generated in UTC.
 You can overwrite it for each particular report.

- - pwd: directory, to which reports will change before executing reports.
+ - pwd: directory, to which laika will change before executing reports.
 In this directory it will, for example, read query files, or save file results (if relative path is specified).

 ## Reports templating

-In query definitions (or other templates inside reports) you can specify dynamic dates this way:
+In query definitions (or other templates inside laika) you can specify dynamic dates this way:

 ```sql
 select * from some_table where date >= '{m}' and date < '{m+1m}'
 ```

-reports will replace this dates by (supposing current month is February of 2016):
+laika will replace this dates by (supposing current month is February of 2016):

 ```sql
 select * from some_table where date >= '2016-02-01 00:00:00' and date < '2016-03-01 00:00:00'